openebs-archive/openebs-docs/docs/snapshots.md

 OpenEBS operator will deploy a snapshot-controller and a snapshot-provisioner container inside a single pod called snapshot-controller.

-Snapshot-controller will create a CRD for `VolumeSnapshot` and `VolumeSnapshotData` custom resources when it starts and will also watch for `VolumeSnapshotresources` and take snapshots of the volumes based on the referred snapshot plugin.
+A snapshot-controller, when it starts, will create a CRD for `VolumeSnapshot` and `VolumeSnapshotData` custom resources.
+It will also watch for `VolumeSnapshotresources` and take snapshots of the volumes based on the referred snapshot plugin.

 Snapshot-provisioner will be used to restore a snapshot as a new persistent volume via dynamic provisioning.

 With OpenEBS 0.6 release openebs-operator.yaml will deploy both snapshot-controller and snapshot-provisioner.
-You can obtain the yaml from here [openebs-operator.yaml](https://raw.githubusercontent.com/prateekpandey14/openebs/fd746f466c8d64d2d1163419aeb432bae03b0d84/k8s/openebs-operator.yaml)
+You can obtain the yaml from [here](https://raw.githubusercontent.com/prateekpandey14/openebs/fd746f466c8d64d2d1163419aeb432bae03b0d84/k8s/openebs-operator.yaml).

 Once snapshot-controller is running, you will be able to see the created CustomResourceDefinitions (CRD) as in the following example.